undebuggable/forerunner-menu/README.md

 forerunner-menu
 ============

-All menu items of the Garmin Forerunner 220 sport watch as a JSON.
+All settings items of the Garmin Forerunner 220 sport watch as a JSON.

 Introduction
 ------------